mercuryzheng/mercuryzheng.github.io/_pages/about.md

 ---

 \
-Hello!
-This is Yueyuan (Mercury) Zheng!
+Hi, this is Yueyuan (Mercury) Zheng.
 I am currently a final-year Ph.D. student in cognitive psychology supervised by Dr [Janet Hsiao](http://abc.psy.hku.hk/janet/) at the [Department of Psychology](https://psychology.hku.hk/), University of Hong Kong.
 I obtained my MPhil degree in cognitive psychology supervised by Dr [Janet Hsiao](http://abc.psy.hku.hk/janet/) and Bachelor degree in Psychology at the University of Hong Kong in 2021 and 2018, respectively.
 \
   \
 My research interests include visual cognition, science of learning, and computational modeling.\